Summary on tax payment status

-You receive a summary if, for example, you have unpaid taxes or your tax refund has been used on your taxes.
+You receive a summary if, for example, you have unpaid taxes of if a tax refund has been used on your taxes.
 Companies and organisations that have regular operations also receive summaries regularly.

-The information is also available in MyTax before the summary is compiled.
+You can view the information in MyTax already before the summary is generated.

 Your summary can include the following:

 - information for paying your unpaid taxes, such as the bank account number and reference number

 - reminder of unpaid taxes (also displayed on your MyTax home page)